Denmark's Strongest Man

 Denmark's Strongest Man is an annual Strongman contest held in various locations in Denmark, and features exclusively Danish strength athletes.
 The contest was first held in 1983 with Sven-Ole Thorsen winning the title.
 Flemming Rasmussen holds the record with 7 wins, while Henrik Henning and Mikkel Leicht share 6 wins each.
 René Minkwitz and Nikolai Hansen share 5 wins each.
-Anders Aslak is the current champion.
+Emil Eriksen is the current champion.

 Champions breakdown

-The competition has been held 39 times and has produced 13 champions throughout the years.
+The competition has been held 40 times and has produced 14 champions throughout the years.
 It is one of the oldest strongman competitions in the world.